sockeqwe/sqlbrite-dao/README.md

 Unfortunately, data classes are not supported yet.

+## Auto-Value
+The provided Object Mapper does not support Auto-Value.
+However, there is a nice library called [auto-value-cursor](https://github.com/gabrielittner/auto-value-cursor) that can be used instead of the build in Object Mapper and with the DAO module to achieve the same, just with auto-value.

 ## DAO
 Create your own Data Access Object (DAO) where you define methods to manipulate or query your database table.